afontcu/afontcu.dev/content/blog/autonomy/index.md

 And I grant you that – having constraints sounds "bad".

 We tend to blame constraints when things don't go as expected.

-Yet, I try to challenge this assumption and frame them as challenges.

 What would a group of people/teams look like when **granted with autonomy**, but also **with no constraints**?